Quarles opts out of Beshear's vaccine invitation

-Kentucky Department of Agriculture Commission Ryan Quarles has declined Gov. Andy Beshear's invitation to join other constitutional officers in taking the COVID-19 vaccine.
+Kentucky Department of Agriculture Commissioner Ryan Quarles has declined Gov. Andy Beshear’s invitation to join other constitutional officers in taking the COVID-19 vaccine.

 While Quarles fully intends to take the vaccine, he is going to wait, he said.